RoDanielle/Scrabble/README.md

 Scrabble Game

 Scrabble is a board game inspired by crosswords.
-In this game, two to four players create words on a 15x15 grid using game boards with letters printed on them.
-The goal is to accumulate points, where the number of points the player wins in each move depends on the fixed score for each letter, the type of squares in which the letters were placed, and the number of standard words they created on the board.
+In this game, one to four players create words on a 15x15 game board using tiles that have letters printed on them.
+The goal is to accumulate points, where the number of points the player wins in each move depends on the fixed score for each letter, the color ofthe squares in which the letters were placed, and the words that were created on the board by placing these tiles.

-In our project, there is support for two different game modes: a local game where several players play from hundreds of computers, and a remote game where several players play from their own computers.
+In our project, we support two different game modes: a local game where several players play on the same computer, and a remote game where several players play from their own computers.
 As a result, there are two types of players: host and guest.

 A command-line Scrabble game implemented in Java.